PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_collector/mail_collector.rst

-The application is also capable of analyzing the availability of all and/or various Exchange servers and Exchange databases based on the configurations made available to the :ref:`Mail Borg Client Application` instances.
+The application is also capable of analyzing the availability of all and/or various Exchange servers and Exchange databases based on the configurations made available to the `Mail Collector Application <https://github.com/PHSAServiceOperationsCenter/MailBorg>`__ instances.

-This application is also responsible for providing main configurations for instances of the :ref:`Mail Borg Client Application` running on remote monitoring bots.
+This application is also responsible for providing main configurations for instances of the `Mail Collector Application <https://github.com/PHSAServiceOperationsCenter/MailBorg>`__ running on remote monitoring bots.

 The ``subscription`` services used by the :ref:`Mail Collector Application`